asdfugil/srd/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md

 ## SRD PR42
 iOS 15.4_19E5241a looks fine from macOS 12.2.1 (21D62) for iPhone 11 & iPhone 12.
-There are multiple Versions of macOS and iOS Tested using M1 T8101 & X86_64 shown below, the most recent iOS and macOS shown at bottom.
-Consider not Chasing the Latest macOS Beta.
+There are multiple Versions of macOS and iOS Tested using M1 T8101 & X86_64 shown below, the most recent iOS and macOS __shown at bottom__. _Consider not Chasing the Latest macOS Beta_.

 ## SRD Example DMG, PR 42,48,49 Build & Installation Status
 | Build OS & Device Info           | Example DMG   |  debugserver DMG  |  ASAN DMG     | UBSAN DMG